IDoget/Roblox-LootQuest-Macro/README.md

 # Roblox-LootQuest-Macro
 This is a group of 4 macro's all in 4 executable file.
 The macro's are perfect 'No tp, No time wasted'.
-With Source code.
+Made by me and dogwarrior24
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Works on windows 7-11
 DOES NOT WORK ON MAC